Sunday, June 17, 2018

 CLICK ON IMAGE TO ENLARGE

-Ellis placed his stark statue of "representational man" against the backdrop of a domed cityscape on Eric Maine's science fiction novel Alph (Ballantine, 1972), also issued as World Without Men.
-Eric Maine was the pen-name of English writer and electrical engineer David McIlwain (1921-1981), who also wrote detective fiction and thrillers under the pseudonyms Robert Wade and Richard Rayner.
-Maine had some of his best fiction adapted into radio and television plays and even a few feature films: Spaceways, The Electronic Monster, The Atomic Man, and The Mind of Mr. Soames.
+Ellis placed his stark statue of "representational man" against the backdrop of a domed city on Eric Maine's science fiction novel Alph (Ballantine, 1972 - also issued as World Without Men).
+Eric Maine was the pen-name of English writer and electrical engineer David McIlwain (1921-1981), who also wrote thrillers and detective fiction under the pseudonyms Richard Rayner and Robert Wade.
+Maine had some of his work adapted into radio and television plays and even a few feature films: Spaceways, The Electronic Monster, The Atomic Man, and The Mind of Mr. Soames.

-A re-purposing, and vandalizing, of Ellis's manful statue on Ace's second paperback printing of Philip K. Dick's novel The Man Who Japed (1973), with an even more outlandish cityscape.
+A re-purposing, and vandalizing, of Ellis's manful statue on Ace's second paperback printing of Philip K. Dick's novel The Man Who Japed (1973), witch also has an even more outlandish city.

 "War and famine had been abolished through Morec, Moral Reclamation; peace and prosperity were the rule--they were, in fact, compulsory.
 Block committees, robot informers and youthful goon squads made sure everyone "enjoyed" Morec.
 Allen Purcell, the new director of Entertainment and Propaganda, had always been happy in his world.
 At least he thought he was until he joined the world-wide hunt for the mad japer who was playing insulting pranks on the government.
 For in the search for the heretical prankster, Purcell found evidence pointing to himself as the culprit.
 If it was true--how did he do it? and how could he face the full force of an outraged society if he was discovered?"